dohnald/dohnald.github.io/logseq/version-files/base/pages/templates.md

   prompt-template:: create card dialog
 	- ```prompt
-	  create flashcards. each front has postfix `#card` and each back has prefix `    `. all cards don't display front or back. based on the following text:
+	  create flashcards. each front has postfix `#card` and each back has prefix `    `. every block don't display `front:` or `back:`.

+	  based on the following text:
 	  ```